MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Method

-\textbf{Multimodal-Guided 3D Multi-Style Transfer.} The goal of multimodal-guided 3D multi-style transfer is to synthesize stylized views of scenes with multimodal styles.
+The goal of multimodal-guided 3D multi-style transfer is to synthesize stylized views of scenes with multimodal styles.
 In subsequent discussions, we focus on the stylization of NeRF, and this task can be described as follows: